-Museum’s annual Flea Market to see changes in pandemic
+Museum’s Flea Market to see changes

 The Finney County Historical Museum’s 11th annual Flea Market Festival in Garden City is still going to take place for 2020, but it will be extensively reduced in size as a pandemic precaution, with social distancing practices in place for the benefit of the public.

 The gathering has drawn crowds of more than 4,500 people in recent years, with up to 50 visiting vendor booths spread out inside Lee Richardson zoo, coupled with a large sale of donated goods on the museum’s patio and in the adjacent Mary Regan conference room.
 This year, the event will take place without the visiting vendors due to concerns about mass gatherings, but the sale of donated goods will continue.

 The sale is scheduled from 8 a.m. to 2 p.m.
 July 11, and the shopping space will be expanded south from the patio with temporary fencing in order to safely space out merchandise tables.
 Hand sanitizer will be accessible at the gate and six-foot spacing will be arranged at the outdoor payment table.
 Face masks will be welcome but not required, and free masks will be offered to shoppers at the entrance.

 Admission is free and cash or checks will be accepted for purchases.
 Entry is through the pedestrian arches at the zoo.
 The festival is supported by the Finney County Convention and Visitors Bureau.